Mississippi woman wanted in deadly shooting captured in Desoto County

 U.S. Marshals then transported her back to Tunica to face a murder charge.

-Davis was accused of shooting and killing Carlisle after an argument outisde of a gas station in Tunica last week.
+Davis was accused of shooting and killing Carlisle after an argument outside of a gas station in Tunica last week.
 She remains behind bars waiting on a bond hearing at this time.